 - High-fibre cereals such as bran flakes or granola

 - High-fibre vegetables such as corn, broccoli, cabbage, beans or peas

 - Legumes such as dried peas, lentils or split peas

 - Whole grains

-Low-fibre foods which are suitable for a colonoscopy prep diet plan include:
+Low-fibre food options which are suitable for colonoscopy prep include:

 - Cooked vegetables without skin or peel

 - Lean meat such as chicken, turkey or veal

 - Breads and cakes made with refined white flour such as bagels, muffins or rolls